Resident234/php.net/pages/www.php.net_language.namespaces.importing.php.md

 //...
 ?>
 ```

-it will work fine.

-I hope this reduces the number of prematurely bald people.
+<br>it will work fine.<br><br>I hope this reduces the number of prematurely bald people.

 #

-Something that is not immediately obvious, particular with PHP 5.3, is that namespace resolutions within an import are not resolved recursively.&#xA0; i.e.: if you alias an import and then use that alias in another import then this latter import will not be fully resolved with the former import.
+Something that is not immediately obvious, particular with PHP 5.3, is that namespace resolutions within an import are not resolved recursively.  i.e.: if you alias an import and then use that alias in another import then this latter import will not be fully resolved with the former import.<br><br>For example:<br>use \Controllers as C;<br>use C\First;<br>use C\Last;<br><br>Both the First and Last namespaces are NOT resolved as \Controllers\First or \Controllers\Last as one might intend.

-For example:
-use \Controllers as C;
-use C\First;
-use C\Last;

-Both the First and Last namespaces are NOT resolved as \Controllers\First or \Controllers\Last as one might intend.

 #

-You are allowed to &quot;use&quot; the same resource multiple times as long as it is imported under a different alias at each invocation.
+You are allowed to "use" the same resource multiple times as long as it is imported under a different alias at each invocation.<br><br>For example:<br><br>

-For example:

 ```
 <?php